beau1399/arensee/README.md

 	" ,0000o  ",
 	",000000o "
     ],
-  // There's also a "Black" member, removed for brevity };
+  // There's also a "White" member, removed for brevity };
 export {Bishop as default};
 ```